privacyguides/privacyguides.org/docs/email.en.md

 - [Setting up a mail server with OpenSMTPD, Dovecot and Rspamd](https://poolp.org/posts/2019-09-14/setting-up-a-mail-server-with-opensmtpd-dovecot-and-rspamd/) (2019)
 - [How To Run Your Own Mail Server](https://www.c0ffee.net/blog/mail-server-guide/) (August 2017)

-## Our Criteria
+## Criteria

-**Please note we are not affiliated with any of the providers we recommend.** This allows us to provide completely objective recommendations.
-We have developed a clear set of requirements for any Email provider wishing to be recommended, including implementing industry best practices, modern technology and more.
+**Please note we are not affiliated with any of the providers we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements for any Email provider wishing to be recommended, including implementing industry best practices, modern technology and more.
 We suggest you familiarize yourself with this list before choosing an Email provider, and conduct your own research to ensure the Email provider you choose is the right choice for you.

 ### Technology